John D. Vanderhoof

 John David Vanderhoof (May 27, 1922 – September 19, 2013) was an American politician.
-A member of the Republican Party, Vanderhoof served as the 37th Governor of Colorado from 1973–1975, assuming the office from John Arthur Love, who was appointed to the National Energy Policy Office by President Richard Nixon.
+A member of the Republican Party, Vanderhoof served as the 37th Governor of Colorado from 1973 to 1975, assuming the office from John Arthur Love, who was appointed to the National Energy Policy Office by President Richard Nixon.
 Vanderhoof served out the remainder of Love's term, but failed to win a term in his own right, being defeated by Democrat Richard Lamm in the 1974 election.

 Early life and career

 Born in Rocky Ford, Colorado, Vanderhoof graduated from Glendale College in California in 1942 and joined the Navy.

 He served in Naval Aviation during World War II, flying over 100 sorties as a fighter pilot.
 In 1945, he suffered a broken leg when his aircraft was shot down near the Philippines and his parachute malfunctioned.
 Vanderhoof received two Purple Hearts, the Distinguished Flying Cross and three Air Medals for his service from 1943 to 1945.

 After the war, he worked in the family sporting goods business and later became a bank executive.